 If you work at a CTSA institution or at an academic medical center, there’s a good chance you’ve heard of the Common Metrics Initiative.
-As the initiative rolls out to all CTSA institutions, it’s important to understand how it will influence your goals and reporting methods in the years to come.
+As the initiative has rolled out to all CTSA institutions, it’s important to understand how it influences goals and reporting methods at your organization.

 What is the Common Metrics Initiative?

 The CTSA Common Metrics goal is to measure and enhance the total impact on the nation’s health.
 Put in place by the Clinical and Translational Sciences Awards (CTSA) Consortium, led by the National Center for Advancing Translational Sciences (NCATS).
 The Common Metrics Initiative uses the Results-Based Accountability (RBA) framework to move clinical research forward by ensuring all CTSA activities make significant, measurable improvements towards advancing translational research and workforce development.

 What does that mean?

 At a high level, Common Metrics measure the most important activities and functions of the CTSA Program.
 The initiative is designed to provide more structure and guidance to institutions, ultimately resulting in a more strategic, collaborative and efficient CTSA network.
 Moving all CTSA institutions toward common goals will not only improve translational research and public health, but also make it easier to demonstrate the impact of the CTSA Program itself.